-International Study ProgramsUSC's undergraduate international study programs, many of which are administered by the USC College Office of Overseas Studies, enable students to learn in a different educational and cultural context.
+International Study ProgramsUSC’s undergraduate international study programs, many of which are administered by the USC College Office of Overseas Studies, enable students to learn in a different educational and cultural context.
 Some of the programs require a background in the language of the host country; others are conducted entirely in English.
 Units earned are considered USC units and affect residency in the same manner.
 However, overseas courses are not offered for general education credit.
-Students receive regular USC credit and may apply for financial aid and scholarships to the semester and year programs described here.
-The semester and year programs detailed below are offered through the USC College Office of Overseas Studies unless they are identified as being offered by the Annenberg School for Communication.
-Please visit the Office of Overseas Studies located in the College House (CLH), Room 201, call (213) 740‑3636, email firstname.lastname@example.org or visit www.usc.edu/overseas for more information.
-The Office of Overseas Studies can also direct students to various units in the College that offer summer or short-term international programs.
+Students receive regular USC credit and may apply financial aid and scholarships to the semester and year programs described here.
+The semester and year programs detailed below are offered through the USC College Office of Overseas Studies unless they are identified as being offered by the Annenberg School for Communication & Journalism.
+Please visit the Office of Overseas Studies located in the College House (CLH), Room 201, call (213) 740‑3636, email email@example.com or visit www.college.usc.edu/overseas-studies for more information.
+The Office of Overseas Studies can also direct students to various academic units that offer summer or short-term international programs for undergraduates.

 Semester in Buenos AiresThis semester program offers students the opportunity to study Latin American culture and study at the Universidad de San Andres, a small liberal arts college in the suburbs of Buenos Aires.
 Students will live and learn in this vibrant metropolis while taking communication courses that count toward major credit at USC.
 Buenos Aires is one of the largest cities in Latin America and will give students the chance to explore the world view of Latin America and how it relates to communication, mass media and the world at large.

-Semester or Year in BrisbaneThe University of Queensland (UQ) is one of Australia's premier higher education institutions.
-Brisbane, with more than one million residents, is Australia's third-largest and fastest-growing city.
+Semester or Year in BrisbaneThe University of Queensland (UQ) is one of Australia’s premier higher education institutions.
+Brisbane, with more than one million residents, is Australia’s third-largest and fastest-growing city.
 USC undergraduates enroll in regular university courses in a wide variety of subjects.
 Courses are available in the humanities, social sciences, science and engineering.
-UQ is a great option for kinesiology and natural science majors.
+Kinesiology majors can take courses for major credit.
 Students may choose to live on or off campus.